Written by Cameron Foster

 Shortly after we met is when I got really into birding beyond just a curiosity and to boot I got a new better camera with better lenses and I have been upgrading my kit slowly over time, I try to use my photography to tell the history of the subject and get people interested in nature and educate people about the plight of species on this earth.

-I have been really pushing my photography to get better and better and as such I have made a lot of really good friends and connections through Instagram, I have been featured by Audubon SC for my Prothonotary Warbler photos and I look forward to doing some stuff with them and the South Carolina Wildlife Federation in the future.
-I work in retail at the moment and I love the people I work with they are incredible, I worked briefly at a Wildlife Rehab and I work at a park part time in the summer though I was absent this summer because I was promoted to supervisor at my main job but I plan to be back this summer.
+I have been really pushing my photography to get better and better and as such I have made a lot of really good friends and connections through Instagram.
+I have been featured by Audubon SC for my prothonotary warbler photos and I look forward to doing some stuff with them and the South Carolina Wildlife Federation in the future.
+I work in retail at the moment and I love the people I work with they are incredible, I worked briefly at a wildlife rehab and I work at a park part time in the summer though I was absent this summer because I was promoted to supervisor at my main job but I plan to be back next summer.
 I’m also working on a birding walk at Congaree which I’m super excited for.

 For more of Cameron, check out @birdsorbust on Instagram